jamesmeneghello/pynab/README.md

 pynab
 =====

-Pynab is a rewrite of Newznab, using Python and MongoDB.
+Pynab is a rewrite of Newznab, using Python and PostgreSQL.
 Complexity is way down, consisting of (currently) ~4,000 SLoC, compared to Newznab's ~104,000 lines of php/template.
 Performance and reliability are significantly improved, as is maintainability and a noted reduction in the sheer terror I experienced upon